 If you have Children and/or pets, make sure you have developed a plan of approach for them during the day.
-It would be easy if family member can watch them during the move or the can be temporary located somewhere else such as day-care/pet hotel.
+It would be easy if a family member can watch them during the move or that they can be temporary located somewhere else such as day-care/pet hotel.

 5 days to go

 Finalise utility accounts including disconnection and connection at new address such as energy, gas and water.
 You will need to disconnect these utilities in the previous tenants’ name when you move and reconnect it in your own name.
 Contact the utilities providers, provide them with the new address, the preferred connection dates, contact numbers and identification details.

 Collect any items that have been in repair such as dry-cleaning and shoes.
 Make sure to cancel any deliveries of paper, groceries, subscriptions, home delivery service, cleaning and garden services. (or reschedule for your new address)

 3 days to go